cklsh/PSO-Clustering/README.md

-Text Clustering project that implement pre-processiong text based document.
-Implement Swarm Optimization algorithm in the clustering process and K-means as comparison.
+Text Clustering project that implements text pre-processing on document-based data.
+It uses the Particle Swarm Optimization algorithm in the clustering process, with K-means as a comparison.